Country Pictures

 in. mm. in. mm.

-Based on the British Pattern 1937 frog, the Portuguese design incorporates a snap closure on the hilt strap.
+Based on the British Pattern 1937 frog, the Portuguese design incorporates a glove fastener on the hilt strap.

 This frog was not classified by Carter.